theOtherLuke/nordlynx-router/README.md

 The install script has been rewritten and only *officially* supports debian 12 in an lxc container, but *should* work on debian derivatives, VMs and bare-metal.
 See the link below.

 Some other new scripts have been uploaded as well:
-- **connect-nord.sh** (together with connect-nord.conf) is a cli script for connecting and maitaining the connection.
-Should be able to use it with the monitor service in place of check-connection.sh.
+- **connect-nord.sh** (together with connect-nord.conf) is a cli script for connecting and maintaining the connection.
+You can use it with the monitor service in place of check-connection.sh.
 - **nord-settings.sh** makes applying your nord settings easier.
 - **nord-login.sh** makes logging in to NordVPN easier.
 You still need copy-paste functionality for this.